ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 Dynamic Font Scaling is a feature that allows users to choose the size of the text displayed on the screen.
 This helps users who need larger text for better readability, and it also accommodates users who can read smaller text.

+Dynamic Font Scaling is supported on Android, iOS, and iPadOS starting in Ionic v7.5.

+## Try It Out

+Follow the [Changing the Font Size on a Device](#changing-the-font-size-on-a-device) guide to set your preferred font size, and watch the text in the demo below grow or shrink according to your preferences.

 ## Enabling Dynamic Font Scaling in Ionic

 :::note